CBorowski-dev/docs-operaton-org/content/update/minor/71-to-72/wls.md

 * `slf4j-api-$SLF4J_VERSION.jar`
 * `slf4j-jdk14-$SLF4J_VERSION.jar`

-If you use a custom Camunda 7 configuration file, Camunda Connect functionality has to be activated for a process engine by registering a process engine plugin (note that if you use the default configuration, this step is not necessary):
+If you use a custom Operatonconfiguration file, Operaton Connect functionality has to be activated for a process engine by registering a process engine plugin (note that if you use the default configuration, this step is not necessary):

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>